 How do banks investigate unauthorized transactions?

 In the intricate world of financial security, understanding how banks investigate unauthorized transactions is crucial for both individuals and businesses.
-As digital banking becomes more prevalent, so does the risk of fraud, making it imperative to comprehend the mechanisms behind fraud detection and investigation.
-This article delves into the various facets of bank investigations, highlighting key processes and timelines involved in these critical endeavors.
+As the risk of fraud becomes more prevalent than ever, understanding the mechanisms behind fraud detection and investigation is imperative.
+This article explores the various facets of bank investigations, highlighting key processes and timelines involved in these critical endeavors.

 What is bank fraud investigation?